 The key advantages of QROPS

-- If you die while living overseas, your beneficiary could avoid paying tax on your pension if you die after the age of 75.
-Currently, in the UK, pensions are taxed on beneficiaries at their marginal rate of tax when the pension holder dies after the age of 75.
+- If you die while living overseas, your beneficiary could avoid paying tax on your pension if you die after age 75.
+In the UK, taxes apply to a pension’s beneficiary at their marginal rate of tax when the pension holder dies after the age of 75.

-- You can consolidate several UK pensions into a single QROPS arrangement, making them easier to administrate and potentially saving significantly in fees and charges.
+- You can consolidate several UK pensions into a single QROPS arrangement.
+This makes them easier to administrate and potentially saves on fees.
 Note: like UK pensions, QROPS can be held in a single name only.

 - QROPS can offer greater investment flexibility than your pension in the UK, allowing access to a wider range of investments.

-- QROPS allow for your pension to be denominated in a currency other than GBP, thus removing your currency risk.
+- QROPS allows for your pension to be in a currency other than the British pound.
+This removes your currency risk.

-- QROPS income can be structured in order to ensure that your local income tax liability is minimised — where there is a transfer from secured to flexible benefits.
+- You can structure your income in a way that minimizes your local income tax liability where there is a transfer from secure to flexible benefits.

 - Your UK pension could default to an annuity or already be tied into one.
-Annuities are not required within QROPS, giving you the flexibility to spend your pension as you wish.
+Annuities are not necessary within QROPS.
+As a result, you can spend your pension as you wish.

-- Once you have moved your pension into a QROPS, it is no longer affected by retrospective changes to legislation that take place in the UK.
+- Once you move your pension into a QROPS, it isn’t affected by retrospective legislation changes in the UK.

-- Set up properly, a QROPS is transparent when it comes to charges and fees and are often run on a fixed-fee basis.
+- QROPS is transparent when it comes to fees.
+They’re often run on a fixed-fee basis.

 - QROPS are exempt from UK income tax.
 You will normally be subject to the tax rules in the country you live in, which may offer more attractive rates of income tax than the UK.
-Please note: the exception to this is where there isn’t a dual taxation agreement between the country in which you live in and the country in which your QROPS is established.
+The exception to this is where there isn’t a dual taxation agreement between the country you live in and the country in where your QROPS is established.

 Disadvantages of QROPS

-- When transferring to QROPS, you will lose the benefits that come with your current UK pension, which may include a secured income for defined benefit schemes or guaranteed annuity rates (GARS).
+- When transferring to QROPS, you lose the benefits that come with your current UK pension.
+These may include a secured income for defined benefit schemes or guaranteed annuity rates (GARS).

 - You lose the regulatory oversight of the UK financial services regulator (the FCA).
-However, the financial services regulatory environment in many other jurisdictions could be considered equally robust.
+However, the financial services regulatory environment in many other jurisdictions is equally robust.

-- Costs associated with the initial transfer and the subsequent maintenance of the QROPS may be greater than if your pension remains where it is.
+- Costs of the initial transfer and the subsequent maintenance of the QROPS may be greater than if your pension remains where it is.

 - QROPS may lose status which could require you to move your QROPS to an alternative jurisdiction.
-When this happened in the past (e.g. Guernsey) QROPS holders were not penalised and were able to continue to maintain their existing QROPS arrangements.
+When this happened in the past (e.g., Guernsey), penalties didn’t apply to QROPS holders.
+They could maintain their existing QROPS arrangements.